neter-aa/bazel-buildbarn/README.md

 One common use case for this implementation is to be run in Docker containers on Kubernetes.
-In such environments it is generally impossible to use [sandboxfs](https://github.com/bazelbuild/sandboxfs/), meaning `bbb_worker` uses basic UNIX credentials management (privilege separation) to provide a rudimentary form of sandboxing.
-The `bbb_worker` daemon runs in one container, while the build action is started by `bbb_runner` in another container.
-Input files are only readable to the latter.
+In such environments it is generally impossible to use [sandboxfs](https://github.com/bazelbuild/sandboxfs/), meaning `bbb_worker` can use basic UNIX credentials management (privilege separation) to provide a rudimentary form of sandboxing.
+The `bbb_worker` daemon runs in one container preparing the build directory, while the build action is started by a helper process called `bbb_runner`, running in another container.
+Input files in the build directory cannot be written to by the latter.

+It is possible to hook into `bbb_worker`'s execution process by writing your own runner process [that implements the GRPC protocol](https://github.com/EdSchouten/bazel-buildbarn/blob/master/pkg/proto/runner/runner.proto).
+Such a runner process could for example invoke commands using a CPU emulator.

 ## Setting up Bazel Buildbarn